waqar-ahmed51/waqar-ahmed51/README.md

 ### <div align="center">I'm Waqar Ahmed, a Software Engineer 👨‍💻 coding since 2014 🚀</div>

-*<div align="center">I am proficient in both front-end and back-end development.
-I have extensive knowledge of modern development tools and technologies.
-Worked on several projects that required direct collaboration with clients to provide rapid and robust project experience.
-Four years of teaching experience in software engineering undergraduate courses.
-I possess strong leadership, analytical, and communication skills.
-I can adapt to the multicultural environment and work individually, and be integrated as a team member.
-As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions. </div>*
+*<div align="center">Experienced software engineer skilled in both front-end and back-end development, with expertise in modern tools and technologies.
+Proven track record of successful project collaboration with clients for rapid and robust outcomes.
+Four years of teaching software engineering courses, showcasing strong leadership, analytical, and communication skills.
+Adaptable to multicultural environments, excelling both independently and as a collaborative team member.
+Committed to bringing creative projects to life and delivering world-class software solutions. </div>*

 <br/>